redpanda-data/connect/website/blog/2021-06-01-new-plugins-and-templates.md

 tags: [ "v4", "plugins", "templates", "roadmap" ]
 ---

-I need help, attention and your sweet loving, and therefore It's time for a development update.
+I need help, attention and affirmation, and therefore It's time for a development update.
 Around five months ago I posted a [roadmap for Benthos v4](/blog/2021/01/04/v4-roadmap) that included some utterly unattainable goals that only a super human could achieve.

-Now that most of those features are ready to beta test, namely a new plugins API and config templating, I'm looking for people to try them out and give feedback.
+Now that most of those features are ready to test, namely a new plugins API and config templating, I'm looking for people to try them out and give feedback.
+Please read on if that sounds like fun to you, or also if it doesn't sound fun but you intend to do it anyway.

 <!--truncate-->